mrchrisneal/DashPad/docs/api/index.md

 !!! abstract "Important Concepts"

     - **Purpose:** DashPad-API is the backend data collector.
 It runs on a server, gathers metrics, and provides them to the web interface.
-    - **Deployment:** The API container **must** run directly on the Linux server you want to monitor.
-It cannot be deployed to a separate machine or a cloud service.
+    - **Deployment:** The API container **must** run directly on the Linux-based server you want to monitor.
+It should never be deployed to a cloud service.
     - **Configuration:** All configuration is managed through a single `settings.json` file, giving you granular control over every aspect of data collection.
     - **Data Sources:** It intelligently pulls data from multiple sources, including direct system files (`/proc`, `/sys`) and the Netdata API, with automatic fallback (assuming a valid Netdata instance is installed/running).
     - **Security:** Communication is secured with HTTPS and a mandatory 64-character API key, both of which are automatically generated on first run.